 Andy Burnham (7/1 – 12.5%)

 The Mayor of Greater Manchester remains hugely popular outside Westminster and has long been tipped for a return to frontline politics.
-However, questions remain about his willingness to leave the North West power base he has cultivated.
+Questions remain about his willingness to leave the North West power base he has cultivated.

-James commented: “Burnham has the experience and charisma that many believe Labour could benefit from in the long term.
+Dave James added: “Burnham has the experience and charisma that many believe Labour could benefit from in the long term.
 But unless he re-enters Parliament, his chances remain more theoretical than practical.”

 Angela Rayner (8/1 – 11.1%)

 Despite her current difficulties, Rayner remains in the conversation as a potential leader.
-Her working-class roots and strong public following give her appeal, but her position is vulnerable in light of the growing stamp duty controversy.
+Her working-class roots and strong public following give her appeal, but her position is vulnerable in light of the stamp duty controversy.
+Her profile since resigning has also seen bookmakers price her as a potential I’m A Celebrity contestant at 5/1.

 Yvette Cooper (10/1 – 9.1%)

 The experienced Home Secretary is viewed as a safe pair of hands and a respected party figure.
-However, her association with previous Labour leadership battles may count against her in a contest likely to favour fresh faces.
+Her association with previous Labour leadership battles may count against her in a contest likely to favour fresh faces.